DB2

 Answer:

-A foreign key is a column that creates a relationship between two tables by referencing the primary key of another table.
+A foreign key is a column in one table that refers to the primary key of another table.

 Answer: